roscrl/inline-ai-chat/README.md

 <!-- Plugin description -->
 Inline AI Chat embeds OpenRouter model conversations directly in your code editor.

-It integrates AI chat functionality into your workflow without requiring a separate popup window.
+It integrates AI chat functionality into your code editor without requiring a separate popup window.

 Ideal for use in .md and .txt files for rapid brainstorming.